Personal branding is all about differentiating the unique value you offer the employers you’re targeting.

 Now, many LinkedIn profiles with duplicate content, originated by you, are out there.
 These copycats are probably competitors of yours in the job market, since similar skills and other qualifying information apply to all of you.

 What do you suppose happens when recruiters and hiring managers, who are assessing these profiles, notice the same content for several candidates they’re considering for the same job?
-You’ll all look like thieves, and you’ll all get shut out.
+You’ll all look like thieves, and you may all get shut out.
 They won’t know who originated the content.
 Nobody wins.

-I think of all the people who have labored over their LinkedIn profile content to get it just right in differentiating the unique value they offer employers they want to work for – often investing in the services of a professional writer.
+Think about all the people who have labored over their LinkedIn profile content to get it just right – often investing in the services of a professional writer.

 Using Resume Assistant, people who have no qualms about stealing content, won’t have to jump all around the site looking for comparable profiles.
 Similar job seekers profiles will come right to them.